ex-Plant/2025_learning/design_patterns.md

 ## Intro

 Reusable structural solution to a common problem in software design.
 It's a template for reasoning.
-Formally each pattern defines:

-- Intent
-- Problem
-- Solution
-- Consequences

 Practical example:
 Instead of saying this class creates other classes we would say this is a factory pattern.

-Patterns gives us cohernt naming to common code structures (factory, singleton, observer).
+Patterns gives us coherent naming to common code structures (factory, singleton, observer).
-Enourage decoupled architectures
+Encourage decoupled architectures
-Enhance predictibililty in code organization

-Originated in a book "A gang of four" - foundataion of modern OOP design thinking.
+Enhance predictibililty in code organization Originated in a book "A gang of four" - foundataion of modern OOP design thinking.

 Examples: